Shiva6200744685/Static-website-for-college-Events/README.md

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>README - Tech Spark Club Website</title>

 </head>
 <body>

   <h1>Tech Spark Club Website</h1>
   <p>Welcome to the official website repository for <strong>Tech Spark Club</strong>!
-This platform serves as a hub for tech enthusiasts, offering news, events, and resources to stay up-to-date with the latest in technology.</p>
+This platform serves as a hub for tech enthusiasts, offering events, and resources to stay up-to-date with the latest in technology.</p>

   <h2>Features</h2>
   <ul>